gabrielmaneru/Ray-Tracing-Model-SDF/README.txt

 The resulting image will be output at <scene_file.png>

 -The default values for the resolution are 500x500.
--The default value for the scene file is "SampleScene01.txt".
+-The default value for the scene file is "CornellBox.txt".